Royalties and licence fees: valuation treatment

-Royalty payments for the right to reproduce the imported goods in the EC are excludible from the customs value provided that they are shown separately from the price paid or payable for the goods (Articles 32.5(a) and 33.1(d) of the Code).
+Royalty payments for the right to reproduce the imported goods in the EU are excludible from the customs value provided that they are shown separately from the price paid or payable for the goods (Articles 72(d) and 72(g) of the UCC).

 Right to dispute

-Payments made by a buyer for the right to distribute or resell the imported goods are not to be added to the price actually paid or payable for the imported goods if such payments are not made as a condition of the sale for export to the EC of the goods (Article 32.5(b) of the Code).
-In the majority of cases such payments are made as a condition of the sale between the seller and buyer and must therefore be included in the customs value under Article 29.3(a) of the Code (Judgement of the High Court in the BSC Footwear Supplies Limited case refers).
+Payments made by a buyer for the right to distribute or resell the imported goods are not to be added to the price actually paid or payable for the imported goods if such payments are not made as a condition of the sale for export to the EU of the goods.
+In the majority of cases such payments are made as a condition of the sale between the seller and buyer and must therefore be included in the customs value under Article 70.2 of the UCC (Judgement of the High Court in the BSC Footwear Supplies Limited case refers).

 Whether imported goods are completes (including kits for assembly) or sub assemblies, components, parts or ingredients, it must be established wherein lies the right or speciality for which the royalty is paid.
 The position must be resolved in each individual case on the basis of the best information obtainable.